 901 North First Street

-This 9,000-square-foot, shaded, air-conditioned, dog-friendly outdoor courtyard is surrounded by 10 businesses — including four restaurants and two bars.
-For brunch, you're free to order The Hangover breakfast sandwich (two fried eggs, griddled country ham, manchego, romaine, roma tomato, aji amarillo aioli on a buttermilk bun) or Provecho's chilaquiles or tres leches French toast (best with a cinnamon-dusted Mexican latte).
-And this being brunch, try mimosas, morning cocktails, 32-ounce loaded micheladas from The Brill Line, or sangria pitchers from Pobrecito.
+This 9,000-square-foot, shaded, air-conditioned, dog-friendly outdoor courtyard is surrounded by numerous businesses — including four restaurants and soon, two bars.
+For brunch at The Churchill, you're free to order The Hangover breakfast sandwich (two fried eggs, griddled country ham, manchego, romaine, roma tomato, aji amarillo aioli on a buttermilk bun) or Provecho's chilaquiles or tres leches French toast (best with a cinnamon-dusted Mexican latte).
+And this being brunch, try mimosas, morning cocktails, and 32-ounce loaded micheladas from The Brill Line.
 Brunch is served from 9 a.m. to 1 p.m. on Saturdays and Sundays.

 Phoenix Public Market Cafe